maxhaton/testquark/README.md

 You will soon be able to use benchquark to measure performance counters of your benchmarks (e.g. cache, Instructions executed and what the branch predictors been up to) by choosing `Yes.Expose`

+## Using PAPI:
+    Pass Yes.UsePapi to runAndPrint().
+You must link PAPI 5 in some way, i.e. in "libs" in dub.json or `pragma(lib, "papi")'.
+PAPI 5 can be obtained through apt.